nikitavoloboev/data/docs/travel/visited/cyprus.md

 # Cyprus

 [Limassol](https://en.wikipedia.org/wiki/Limassol) is an amazing city.
 I especially love the sea food there.
 [Ocean Baskets](https://cyprus.oceanbasket.com/) has many nice chains with great food.
+Many Russians in Limassol too.

+## Notes

+- May need to double check with lawyer: You can open business in Cyprus but operate/live in any country.
+Cyprus income tax is 15%.
+Cyprus capital gains tax is 0%.
+So you don't pay tax on money made from holding/selling shares.
+So if you open a business in Cyprus, you only pay the 15% on income unless you redistribute balance sheet so you don't have an income and reinvest money (like what Amazon/Apple/.. do).
+If you want to receive actual money from what business makes, you can pay it as part of dividends.
+This money is then have to be taxed by where you are a tax resident of.
+So if you are in UK, you pay UK tax.
+You can however put many expenses as 'business expense' like flight tickets or hardware buys etc. and those you don't have to pay tax for.

 ## Links